Problems with bees and wasps

 To treat an insect bite or sting:

-- Remove the sting, tick or hairs if still in the skin.
+- remove the sting or tick if it's still in the skin

 The pain, swelling and itchiness can sometimes last a few days.